New from ACTIVE: Check out our latest products here

 The Activity

-Different activities call for different wetsuits.
-For example, you might want something with a little bit of extra padding if you’re paddling in rapids.
-In contrast, you’ll want something thinner for lower resistance if you plan on swimming.
+For example, you might want something with a little bit of extra padding if you’re paddling in the rapids.
+On the other hand, you’ll want something thinner for lower resistance if you plan on swimming.

 The Proper Fit

-Proper fit is crucial.
-As a general rule, you want your wetsuit to fit as snug as possible—that way, it’ll be able to prevent your body heat from escaping.
-Given that, it shouldn’t be bunching or folding under the arms or behind the knees; it should take you a bit of effort to put on.
+In other words, it shouldn’t be bunching or folding under the arms or behind the knees; it should take you a bit of effort to put on.

 The Importance of Rinsing Your Wetsuit

-Wetsuits are similar to swimsuits in that you always want to rinse them with cold water after each wear.
-That’ll remove any sand, salt, or body oils that might be on the suit.
-Make sure that you don’t use hot water as heat can damage and break down the neoprene material.
+Wetsuits are similar to swimsuits in that you want to rinse them with cool water after each wear.
+That’ll remove any sand, salt, or body oils that might be on the fabric.

 Can You Put Wetsuits in the Washing Machine?

-Once the wetsuit is done rinsing, hang it up to dry right side out (do not leave it outdoors).
-After a day or so, you’ll want to flip it inside out so that you’re drying the inner layer of the garment.
-The last thing that you want to do is let the moisture build up as it can lead to mildew growth.
+After a day or so, flip the suit inside out so that you’re drying the inner layer of the garment.
 Depending on the thickness of your wetsuit, it can take several days for it to dry completely.
-Remember to keep the zippers open—that’ll give you more air flow, which will speed up the drying process.
+Remember to keep the zippers open – that’ll give you more airflow, which will speed up the drying process.

-Prepare your wetsuit by opening all of the zippers—that will give you easy access to all of the areas.
-Also, it’s a good idea to turn it inside out; that’ll allow you to clean the interior, where most of the sweat and grime accumulate.
-Once you’ve done all that, submerge your wetsuit in the water.
-Gently knead the material to work in the detergent and maximize its effectiveness.
+Prepare your wetsuit by opening all of the zippers – that will give you easy access to all of the areas.
+We also recommend turning it inside out – that’ll allow you to clean the interior, where most of the sweat tends to accumulate.

-Hang your wetsuit with a padded hanger and allow it to air dry.
+Hang your wetsuit with a padded wire hanger and allow it to air dry.
 Flip the garment after 24 hours or so to dry the other side.
 The zippers should be left open for maximum air circulation.

 How to Remove Odors From Wetsuits

-Alternatively, you can use white vinegar.
-Basically, the steps are the same but instead of adding baking soda, you’d add a cup of vinegar.
-The acidic nature of the solution will help to neutralize any odor that’s present.
-Rinse the suit clean with water afterward; there shouldn’t be any vinegar scent when you’re finished.
+Its acidic nature will help to neutralize any odor that’s present.
+Rinse the suit clean with water afterward and there shouldn’t be any vinegar scent when you’re finished.

 ACTIVE After Post